Get Your ESA Letter Online in Just a Few Steps

 If your ESA letter expires, it will no longer be valid for housing or other legal protections.
 Landlords and housing providers may refuse outdated documentation, which could affect your ability to live with your ESA in “no-pet” housing.
 To avoid disruptions, it’s important to renew your ESA letter each year through a licensed mental health professional.
 Our renewal process makes it simple, just complete a quick form, connect with a licensed professional, confirm your order, and receive your updated ESA letter digitally within 24 hours.
 Renewing on time ensures your rights and accommodations remain protected without interruption.

-The University of Toledo published the first peer-reviewed study on ESAs in the Human-Animal Interaction Bulletin (2021), finding that participants with serious mental illness showed measurable reductions in depression, anxiety, and loneliness after 12 months with an emotional support animal.
-Researchers also observed increased oxytocin (the bonding hormone) and decreased cortisol (the stress hormone) during ESA interactions.
-A separate systematic review in BMC Psychiatry (2018) analyzed 17 studies and found that companion animals provide critical emotional support during mental health crises and help individuals manage symptoms of anxiety, PTSD, depression, bipolar disorder, and other conditions.
-These findings support what licensed therapists have long recognized: ESAs provide legitimate therapeutic benefits for people with qualifying mental health disabilities.
+The therapeutic value of emotional support animals is documented in peer-reviewed clinical research, which is why the Fair Housing Act treats ESA accommodation as medically recommended care rather than a pet privilege.
+The University of Toledo published the first peer-reviewed study on ESAs in the Human-Animal Interaction Bulletin in 2021, finding measurable reductions in depression, anxiety, and loneliness among participants after twelve months living with an emotional support animal.
+Researchers also documented increased oxytocin and decreased cortisol during ESA interactions, providing physiological evidence of the calming effect ESAs have on individuals with qualifying conditions.
+A separate systematic review in BMC Psychiatry in 2018 analyzed seventeen studies and concluded that companion animals help individuals manage symptoms of anxiety, PTSD, depression, bipolar disorder, OCD, and other DSM-5 qualifying conditions.
+This research is what licensed mental health professionals rely on when issuing an ESA letter and what HUD relied on when reaffirming ESA protections under Notice FHEO-2020-01.

 Get an ESA Letter in Your State